 There is usually a competitive tender process for the government awarding contracts for services.
 A competitive tender, which is also called an “open tender” or “public tender”, is when a contract is published by a public sector organisation to invite competing offers from suppliers, often in the search of the best value and quality service.
 However, as the pandemic struck in early 2020, there was a rush to secure equipment and services to tackle the increasingly worrying spread of the virus in the UK, and this process fell by the wayside.

-In addition to competitive tender notices, the government is required by law to publish “contract award notice” within 30 days of the awarding any contracts for public goods or services worth more than £120,000.
-This is where Matt Hancock and his department have been found to have acted illegally, by not being transparent with the public when the contracts were awarded.
-Procurement consultancy Tussell found that the DHSC spent nearly £15billion on PPE contracts with different companies by the beginning of October 2020, but only £2.68billion worth of these contracts had been published, per The Guardian
+In addition to competitive tender notices, the government is required by law to publish “contract award notice” within 30 days of the awarding of any contracts for public goods or services worth more than £120,000.
+This is where Matt Hancock and his department were found to have acted illegally, by not being transparent with the public when the contracts were awarded.
+In February 2021, procurement consultancy Tussell found that the DHSC spent nearly £15billion on PPE contracts with different companies by the beginning of October 2020, but only £2.68billion worth of these contracts had been published, per The Guardian

 Who were the contracts for?